ffdev-info/jsonid/README.md

 >
 > Goto the `sops` key and test for the existence of keys: `kms` and `pgp` within the `sops` object/value.

+### Local rules

+The plan is to allow local rules to be run alongside the global ruleset.
+I expect this will be a bit further down the line when the ruleset and metaddata is more stabilised.

 ## PRONOM